Our Fabrics

 All of our boxes are made from 100% post-consumer materials and are recyclable, biodegradable, and compostable.

-In our third showing at Outdoor Retailer, the largest outdoor industry tradeshow in North America, we decided to take a different route.
+Back in 2019, after attending Outdoor Retailer and witnessing the sickening amount of waste created by the event, we decided to take a different route with our own build.
 Having digested 2018’s clean up data showcasing an obscene and unprecedented amount of waste created by this three-day 150K person event, we understood we could not contribute to the problem going forward.

 12 Panels of 4x8 plywood panels, pressed with soy based (biodegradable) glue and 10 steel fasteners would construct our 20t by 10 ft space.
 That’s it.